Zizaco/entrust/README.md

 Entrust is a succinct and flexible way to add Role-based Permissions to **Laravel 5**.

-If you are looking for the Laravel 4 version, take a look [Release 1.3.x](https://github.com/Zizaco/entrust/tree/1.3.0) release tree.
+If you are looking for the Laravel 4 version, take a look [Branch 1.0](https://github.com/Zizaco/entrust/tree/1.0).
+It contains the latest entrust version for Laravel 4.

 ## Contents